 - Database query results are cached in Azure Redis Cache for better performance.

 - User submits ticket orders and concert reviews, which are placed in the queue.

 - Azure Functions processes order payment and concert reviews.

-- Cognitive services provide an analysis of the concert review to determine the sentiment (positive or negative).
+- Cognitive Services provides an analysis of the concert review to determine the sentiment (positive or negative).